ispchr/sparSimHeave/README.md

 # FSI_Buoy

 ## Basic Description and How to Run
 This wave-structure interaction model replicates the movement of a heaving buoy under the influence of regular water waves.
 The repository is meant to be run on OpenFOAM+ v1712.
-Just hit `sh Allrun` on your Linux terminal and all required pre-processors together with the two-phase solver should be run sequently.
+Just hit `sh Allrun` on your Linux terminal and all required pre-processors together with the two-phase solver should run sequently.

 ## The Setup
 Regular waves (2nd order) are created at the boundaries using the Static Boundary Method (SBM).
 The cylindrical buoy is imported into the computational domain using the _snappyHexMesh_ utility pre-processor.
 The Mesh morphing method is used to topologically change the mesh influenced by the buoy's movement.
 The buoy's rigid movements are calculated with the help of the _sixDoFRigidBodyMotion_ solver, where just the heave DoF has been activated.
 The _interFoam_ solver for multiphase and continuous flows is deployed in this model.
 No turbulance model are accounted here (laminar simulation), but adding yours will definetely give you more valid results.
 I would recommend using the k-epsilon turbulence model.